-(At the Stahlbaum house on a cold Christmas Eve.
-Music : Nutcracker Suite by Tchaikovsky – Overture Miniature There is a Christmas tree in the middle of the room decorated with candies, chocolates, candy canes, and sugar mice.
+(In the living room at the Stahlbaum house on a cold Christmas Eve.
+Music : Nutcracker Suite by Tchaikovsky – Overture Miniature.
+There is a Christmas tree in the center of the stage decorated with candies, chocolates, candy canes, and sugar mice.
 There are Christmas gifts under the tree.

-Marie: Oh, look at all the Christmas tree decorations!… Look, Fritz, at all the chocolates and candy canes hanging on the tree!
+MARIE: Oh, look at all the Christmas tree decorations!.
+Look, Fritz, at all the chocolates and candy canes hanging on the tree!.

-Fritz: (takes a christmas hanging) What are these?
+FRITZ: (takes a christmas hanging) What are these?.

-Marie: Oh, let me see… They are sugar mice!
+MARIE: Oh, let me see.
+They are sugar mice!.

-Mrs. Stahlbaum: That must be Herr Drosselmeyer.
+MRS. STAHLBAUM: That must be Herr Drosselmeyer.

 (Mrs. And Mr. Stahlbaum open the door)

-(Herr Drosselmeyer has two small gift boxes, and two big boxes stand on the floor)
+HERR DROSSELMEYER: Hello, hello!. (has two small gift boxes, and two big boxes stand on the floor)

-Mrs. Stahlbaum: Please, come on in.
+MRS. STAHLBAUM: Please, come on in.

-Herr Drosselmeyer: It sure is cold tonight.
+HERR DROSSELMEYER: It sure is cold tonight.

 (Marie and Fritz hurry to the door)